 The Orbis Group of funds ('Orbis funds') are managed by Orbis Investment Management Limited.
 A related party relationship exists between Orbis Investment Management Limited and Allan Gray Bermuda Limited, the Investment Manager of the Fund, by virtue of a common ultimate shareholder.
-For the year ended 31 December 2017 and 31 December 2016, no Orbis funds held any shares directly in the Fund.
+At 31 December 2017, Orbis funds and Orbis Investment Management Limited held 938 648 shares of the Fund (2016: 1 220 992 shares).

-Directors of the Fund held approximately 10 000 shares indirectly in the Fund at 31 December 2017 (2016 - 4 000 shares).
+Directors of the Fund held no shares in the Fund at 31 December 2017 (2016: nil shares).